GoldenStarCode/test/README.rst

 5. Curves, points and distances
 =================================

-By taking the advantage of distance funcion one can compute the followings:
+By taking the advantage of distance funcion in this package one can compute the followings:

 5.1.
 The minimum distance between a point and any (complicated) piecewise linear curve/curves
 ##############################################################################################